 ManpowerGroup Inc. is a global leader in innovative workforce solutions.
 Through our network of over 2,100 offices in approximately 75 countries and territories, we put millions of people to work each year with our global, multinational and local clients across all major industry segments.
-Our strong and connected brands provide solutions that drive organizations forward, accelerate individual success and help build more sustainable communities.
+Our strong and distinct brands provide specialized solutions that drive organizations forward, accelerate individual success and help build more sustainable communities.
 We power the future of work.